bauti-defi/bauti-defi/README.md

 - Reverse Engineering
 - Security (Offensive)

-#### Things I have experience with
+### What you can find in my code
-- Java bytecode injection + runtime reflection
+- OSRS bot scripts
-- CTFs
+- Java reflection & injection clients
-- Smart Contract and Blockchain development
+- Curation of legacy (pre-hooks) react-native stuff
-- Web Scraping
+- EVM based solidity contracts fun
-- Data pipelines
+- Too many REST apis
-- Artificial Inteligence (mainly Reinforcement Learning)
+- Not enough frontends for them all ^
-- Drinking Mate 🧉
+- Other stupid shit I spent time on

 </br>